Asbestos, benzene and formaldehyde are cancer causing agents.

 When you inhale those tiny asbestos fibers that are in the air, those fibers may get trapped in the lungs and stay there for a long time.
 The fibers can accumulate causing scarring and inflammation in your lungs.

-The inflammation can affect breathing and eventually, causing serious and even deadly health problems.
-Other health problems are . . .
+The inflammation can affect breathing and eventually, causing serious and even deadly health problems like . . .

 This is a chronic lung disease that may be causing shortness of breath, coughing, and worse, permanent lung damage.